mittelmark/DGTcl/lib/dgw/txmixins.md

 ## <a name='authors'>AUTHORS</a>

-The **dgw::txmixins** widget was written by Detlef Groth, Schwielowsee, Germany.
+The **dgw::txmixins** widget adaptors were written by Detlef Groth, Schwielowsee, Germany based on code mentioned at the specific adaptor documentation.

 ## <a name='copyright'>Copyright</a>

 Copyright (c) 2021  Dr. Detlef Groth, E-mail: detlef(at)dgroth(dot)de